The BioFiles - Bill Hubick

 Distribution and habitat

-Sebastes levis is an ambush predator in the deep waters over the continental shelf and upper slope,[7] their prey mainly consisting of benthic crabs, octopus, shrimp, and small fish.
+Sebastes levis is an ambush predator in the deep waters over the continental shelf and upper slope,[8] their prey mainly consisting of benthic crabs, octopus, shrimp, and small fish.
 They are solitary and territorial as adults.[4]
-This species, as in other rockfishes, are long lived, living at least as long as 55 years, The females attain sexually maturity around 16 years old when they reach a length of 50 cm (20 in) whereas the males become mature at 14 years old when they have reached a length of 47.5 cm (18.7 in).
+This species, as in other rockfishes, are long lived, living at least as long as 55 years.[7]
+The females attain sexually maturity around 16 years old when they reach a length of 50 cm (20 in) whereas the males become mature at 14 years old when they have reached a length of 47.5 cm (18.7 in).
 The females produce eggs in their ovaries from November to May, the larger individuals are able to produce as many as 1,925,000 eggs in a season.
-The eggs are fertilised internally and small pelagic larvae are born which settle when they are 100days old and 5 cm (2.0 in) in length.[6]
+Like other rockfish, they are primitively viviparous, and give live birth.
+The eggs are fertilized internally and small pelagic larvae are born which settle when they are 100 days old and 5 cm (2.0 in) in length.[6][7]

 Conservation